-The Directors are required by the Companies Act 1965 to prepare financial statements for each year which give a true and fair view of the state of affairs of the Group and of the Company at end of the financial year and of their results and cash flow for the financial year then ended.
+The Directors are required by the Companies Act 1965 to prepare financial statements for each year which give a true and fair view of the state of affairs of the Group at end of the financial year and of their results and cash flow for the financial year then ended.
 In preparing these financial statements, the Directors have:-

-- adopted suitable accounting policies and applying them consistently; - made judgements and estimates that are prudent and reasonable; - ensured applicable accounting standards have been followed; and - prepared the financial statements on the going concern basis.
+- adopted suitable accounting policies and applying them consistently; - made judgments and estimates that are prudent and reasonable; - ensured applicable accounting standards have been followed; and - prepared the financial statements on the going concern basis.

-The Directors are responsible for ensuring that the Company keeps proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and of the Company and which enable them to ensure that the financial statements comply with the Companies Act 1965.
+The Directors are responsible for ensuring that the Group keeps proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group which enable them to ensure that the financial statements comply with the Companies Act 1965.

-The Directors have overall responsibility for taking such steps that are reasonably open to them to safeguard the assets of the Group and the Company to prevent and detect fraud and other irregularities.
+The Directors have overall responsibility for taking such steps that are reasonably open to them to safeguard the assets of the Group to prevent and detect fraud and other irregularities.

-The Statement of Responsibility by Directors in respect of the preparation of the annual audited financial statements is set out on page 27 of the Annual Report.
+The Statement of Responsibility by Directors in respect of the preparation of the annual audited financial statements is set out on page 25 of the Annual Report.